gitKearney/php-node-bubblesort-test/README.md

 docker-compose up
 ```

 Open browser and go to each url.
+Feel free to change the "num" param to suit various tests.

 For PHP: